WISCONSIN DUI LAWYERS

 - Intoximeter read-out (from breathalyzer): The result of this test will go a long way in determining how to defend your case.
 If you are close to the “legal limit,” you may want to focus on when and how the test was conducted, whether you were in the alcohol absorptive or discharge phase at the time of driving, and whether there may have been defects in the machine.
 If you tested high (.15 or above), you will want to focus on legal arguments that would exclude the test, or other damaging evidence altogether (illegal searches, non-Mirandized statements, etc.) If the results of the test do not correspond to what is observed on the squad video, you may have what is termed a ‘disconnect defense.’

 - If you had blood drawn, then you will likely be sent the results (with a citation for operating with a “prohibited alcohol concentration”) in the mail at a later date.

 After the ASRH, you will have your initial appearance where you will enter a plea of not guilty.
 The matter will be set for a pretrial hearing where we will file motions challenging the stop, arrest, and admissibility of the chemical sample, when those motions are appropriate.

 If these motions fail, you must either enter a plea to the charge or take the case to trial.
-At trial, we will challenge the validity of the field sobriety tests, chemical results, and the methodology used in obtaining those chemical results.
+At trial, our Wisconsin OWI attorneys will challenge the validity of the field sobriety tests, chemical results, and the methodology used in obtaining those chemical results.